Koterminion/Demo-Exporter/README.md

 # Exporter
-Exporting blender files very fast as a demo render or master export in my pipeline.
+Exporting blender files very fast as a demo render in my pipeline.

 **Install just the .py file as an addon and dont be stupid about it**